 The endocrine system is comprised of different glands all over the body that interact with each other in complex ways.
 It helps to think of a gland as a boss who gives instructions to a company.
 If the instructions get muddled up, it won’t just affect sales, it will affect finance, logistics, and HR too.
 In the same way, hormone imbalance in one gland could manifest in many different parts of the body.

 The most common endocrine glands involved in skin and coat changes are the thyroid and adrenal glands.
-They may produce too much or too little of a particular hormone that affects the immune system, hair growth, skin elasticity, among others.
+They might produce too much or too little of a particular hormone that affects the immune system, hair growth, skin elasticity, among others.

 Hormonal dysfunction could be considered a possible suspect if: